 The other two choices are "On each tick" and "On price change".
 These choices are used when you do want to see updates to an indicator intrabar - that is, while the bar is building.
 The difference between these two is probably insignificant, as a tick generally indicates a price change.
 It's possible that there can be redundant ticks at times.
+It may also impact volume calculations in cases where more shares are traded at the same price.
 In most cases, using "On price change" makes the most sense for intrabar use, as most indicators won't change unless price changes.
 Note that "On price change" does update at the close of each bar, even if price hasn't changed.

 The advantage of using NinjaTrader's default "on bar close" setting is that it only uses CPU at the close of each bar.
 If you do want to see an indicator's updated value while the bar is building, using "On price change" will make sure the indicator updates intrabar if price changes.
 This may be the best setting for intrabar updates for most traders.